 - Bay Leaf: Dried bay leaves add a subtle herbal flavor.

-- Seasonings: Crushed red pepper flakes, Italian seasoning, kosher salt and freshly ground black pepper provide plenty of flavor!
+- Seasonings: Crushed red pepper flakes, Italian seasoning, kosher salt and freshly ground black pepper provide plenty of flavor to these seasoned mushrooms!

 What mushrooms are best for marinating?

-Any variety of fresh mushrooms can be marinated.
-The most popular varieties include white button and cremini mushrooms.
-However, you can use any variety you love!
+The most popular varieties of mushrooms for marination include white button and cremini mushrooms.
+However, you can marinate any variety of fresh ‘shrooms you love.
 Or, feel free to mix things up and use a combination of mushrooms!

 - Cremini (baby bella)